Taipei Economic and Cultural Office in Peru: Taipei Economic and Cultural Office

 President Alberto Fujimori approved Supreme Executive Order No. RE014, agreeing to change the name of "Far East Trade Center" to "Taipei Economic and Cultural Office in Peru".
 On March 3, 1994, Peru established a "Taipei Trade Office" in Taiwan.

+List of representatives

+The Representative of the Taipei Economic and Cultural Office in Peru functions as a de facto representative of the Republic of China to Peru, with the office being described at times as an embassy and the representative being described at times as an ambassador, both by government and local media sources.